NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Curandero.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill and the Herbalism Lore skill.
-You gain the [[Feats/Inoculation|Inoculation]] skill feat.
+You gain the [[Inoculation|Inoculation]] skill feat.

 *Source: Pathfinder Book of the Dead*
 *OGL*